KLAT

-KLAT (1010 AM "TUDN Radio Houston") is a commercial radio station in Houston, Texas.
-It is owned by Latino Media Network; under a local marketing agreement, it is programmed by former owner TelevisaUnivision's Uforia Audio Network, and airs a Spanish-language sports radio format from the TUDN Radio Network.
-The station serves as the Spanish language flagship radio station of the Houston Astros baseball team and the Houston Rockets basketball team and also airs Houston Dynamo FC soccer games.
+KLAT (1010 AM) is a commercial radio station in Houston, Texas.
+It is owned by Latino Media Network, and airs a Spanish-language adult contemporary and Regional Mexican radio format.

-KLAT has studios and offices located at 5100 Southwest Freeway in Uptown Houston.
-The transmitter site is on West Little York Road in northwest Houston.
+KLAT's transmitter site is on West Little York Road in northwest Houston.
 By day, KLAT broadcasts at 5,000 watts.
-But to protect other stations on 1010 AM, a Canadian clear-channel frequency, KLAT must reduce power at night to 3,600 watts.
+But to protect other stations on 1010 AM, a Canadian clear-channel frequency, KLAT is licensed to reduce power at night to 3,600 watts.
+As of current, KLAT has suspended night operations, after the loss of the nighttime transmitter site.